gyao852/PhippsPassServer/README.md

 1. A proper login service - Because this project is currently used as a proof of concept, there is no security measure in place for it's usage.
 A new User model will need to be added in the backend database, and flask session/reroutes would be needed
 2. Asynchronous task for data processing - This can be achieved either by using Threading, or by using something like Redis to have a queue of tasks to operate on
 3. Reworked front-end design - I currently am using an open-source front end dashboard.
 It would be ideal if this was entirely recreated from scratch (primarily just html/css as the javascript logic can be used anywhere)
 4. Handling errors gracefully - As of now, there are only a few error handles that I created (ex. if no .csv file is selected when uploading).
-Ideally, there should be more to cover all cases.
+Ideally, there should be more to cover all cases
 5. If you are using nginx as the reverse proxy, make sure to edit the *nginx.conf* file to increase the size of the default limit to at least 10 megabytes with the line:
     ```bash
     client_max_body_size 10m;
     ```
 6. If you are running this project locally, you will have to currently manually delete all contents within the /pkpass folder, in order to prevent any unforseen potential conflicts
 7. After each testing phase, you should make sure to clear the database.
-If you decide to just DROP the tables and schema, make sure to delete the /migration folder, and then re-run the database migration commands above.
+If you decide to just DROP the tables and schema, make sure to delete the /migration folder, and then re-run the database migration commands above

 ## Built With
 * [Docker](https://www.docker.com/) - Used to easily create a containerized image of entire project, to be deployed onto any virtual machine or locally